 Summary: Getting Started With Google Analytics 4

-Although the legacy platform isn't going away anytime soon and it will likely take years to completely replace Universal Analytics, it's recommended to create a new GA4 property as soon as possible and start gathering data alongside your existing properties.
+Although the legacy platform isn't going away anytime until July 2023, it's recommended to create a new GA4 property as soon as possible and start gathering GA4 metrics, and data alongside your existing properties.
 This allows you to start familiarizing yourself with the upgrade, stay ahead of the competition, and take advantage of the latest insights as they're implemented.

 Automate your Google Analytics reporting today and win back countless billable hours for your agency.
 New to AgencyAnalytics?
 Try it free for 14 days!